updated 22-8-2006 . . . still needs finalising

 circuit.

-The transmitting coil is 50 turns and the detecting coil is 70 turns.
+The transmitting (oscillating) coil is 70 turns and the detecting coil is

 The two coils must be placed together and covered with tape to keep them